 To enter it, you need to select your StoreKit file and click the Editor menu.
 It has the following options:

 - Default Storefront.
 Allows you to select and switch countries and currencies, respectively.

 - Time Rate.
 Allows you to adjust the subscription period.
-In Xcode you set the interval, for which the purchase will be tested, by yourself: an annual subscription can be tested in an hour or a minute.
-This allows you to control many complex purchases scenarios.
+In Xcode you manually set the interval, for which the purchase will be tested: an annual subscription can be tested in an hour or a minute.
+This allows you to control many complex purchase scenarios.

 - Enable interrupted purchases.
 Allows you to test interrupted purchases that require some additional action from the user during the purchase.
 For example, for users from Europe, additional confirmation is requested for transactions over €30.